-We have two lease liabilities consisting of payment obligations that will be settled with non-monetary consideration.
-The lease liabilities relating to non-monetary consideration were recorded during the twelve months ended December 31, 2023 based on the fair market value of the project services or back up power expected to be provided, as noted below.
+We have six lease liabilities consisting of payment obligations that will be settled with non-monetary consideration.
+The lease liabilities relating to non-monetary consideration were recorded during the year end December 31, 2024 based on the fair market value of the project services or back up power expected to be provided, as noted below.

-In January 2023, a 37-year land lease commenced with the United States Navy ("Navy"), which expires in 2059.
+In January 2023, a 37-year land lease commenced with the Navy, which expires in 2059.
 We are working to complete an In-Kind Consideration Project ("IKCP"), which the Navy will credit as consideration towards our lease obligation upon the Navy's final acceptance of the IKCP.

 In August 2023, we acquired an energy asset project and assumed the related 30-year land lease agreement with the United States Army ("Army"), which commenced in 2022 and expires in 2052.
 We are providing backup power as a stand ready obligation as consideration towards our lease obligation.
-See Note 7 Energy Assets, Net for additional information.